yunyunwudal/researchlab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is located at the Dentistry Building of Dalhousie University.
+Our lab is located at the Dentistry Building of Dalhousie University. <br>
-Our full address is:
+Our full address is: <br>
 Department of Applied Oral Sciences <br>
 Dentistry Building <br>
 Dalhousie University <br>